AdobeDocs/commerce-pwa-studio/src/pages/guides/project/contributing/index.md

 ## Terms

 **Core Team**
-: The Magento core engineering/product team working on the PWA Studio project.
+: The main engineering/product team working on the PWA Studio project.

 **Community Maintainer**
 : A community point of contact approved by the Core Team to help with project administration.